aej6qm/Telling-Stories-with-Data/README.md

-# Telling Stories with Data
+# Portfolio
-This is my repository for Telling Stories with Data at CMU, Fall 2021.
+This is my public portfolio for Telling Stories with Data at CMU, Fall 2021.

 # About me
 Hi!
 My name is Anne (she/her)and I'm a second-year graduate student at CMU studying public policy and management.
 My areas of interest include social and environmental policy, especially at the intersection of race and environmental justice.